OndrejKucera/knowledge_scala/Syntax.md

 - Scala doesn't force you to check exception that you are not care about.
 Those you don’t handle are propagated automatically
 - Scala treats all exceptions as if they’re unchecked! :-)
 - example of thrown `IllegalArgumentException`
-- you can use try-catch as in Java but the syntax of catch is quite different in Scala
+- you can use try-catch as in Java but the syntax of catch is quite different in Scala (patter-matching)
+- you have to be careful with order of catching exceptions
 ```scala
 try {
   ....